Career Timeline of Drew Pomeranz: Major Achievements and Milestones

 On December 10, 2013, Drew Pomeranz, along with minor league pitcher Chris Jensen, was traded to the Oakland Athletics for pitcher Brett Anderson.

-On December 2, 2015, Drew Pomeranz, José Torres, and a player to be named later or cash considerations were traded by the Athletics to the San Diego Padres for Marc Rzepczynski and Yonder Alonso.
+On December 2, 2015, the Oakland Athletics traded Drew Pomeranz, José Torres, and a player to be named later or cash considerations to the San Diego Padres for Marc Rzepczynski and Yonder Alonso.

-During the 2015 season, Drew Pomeranz was shifted to the bullpen for the Oakland A's while also starting 9 games, appearing in a career-high 53 games and recording 3 saves.
+In 2015, Drew Pomeranz was shifted to the bullpen for the Oakland A's, while also starting 9 games.
+Despite an increased ERA, he appeared in a career-high 53 games, recording 3 saves and logging in 86 innings.

 2016: Pitched for the Red Sox